Manitoba Motor Carrier Enforcement crest

 Consider a career with Manitoba Motor Carrier Enforcement (MMCE), a future with meaningful work, great benefits and opportunities for training and career growth.

-Manitoba Motor Carrier Enforcement (MMCE) is a progressive specialized law regulatory enforcement agency that serves the province of Manitoba.
+Manitoba Motor Carrier Enforcement (MMCE) is a progressive specialized government law enforcement agency that serves the province of Manitoba.
 MMCE is a branch of Manitoba Transportation and Infrastructure that promotes compliance of safety regulations within the commercial transport sector.

 MMCE are seeking persons who have experience / education in one or more of the following: